LeeroyLabs/sailcms-documentation/src/working-with-sail/cli.md

-# The Almighty CLI
+# Commander

-The CLI tool is a powerful tool to help you extends the system really rapidly and in a standard way.
+Commander is the name of SailCMS' CLI tool is a powerful tool to help you extends the system really rapidly and in a standard way.
 You probably need to add your own commands for things like migrations, custom scripts, cron jobs, etc. The SailCMS CLI tool is extensible using CLI Commands that the CLI can help you create.